-The best of both worlds is to ascend the Great Western trail and go down the community trail to complete a loop hike.
+The best of both worlds is to ascend the Kay's Creek Ridge trail and descend the Great Western trail to complete a loop hike.

 Location: Layton Utah Fernwood Trail head

-From Route 89 in Layton Utah, turn west onto Cherry Lane between mile markers 402-403.
+From Route 89 in Layton Utah, turn east onto Cherry Lane between mile markers 402-403.
 Make an immediate left onto Valley View Drive (heading north).
-In 0.5 miles, turn right (west) onto Fernwood Drive.
+In 0.5 miles, turn right (east) onto Fernwood Drive.
 Follow Fernwood for another 0.5 miles and make a right at the T intersection.
 You will pass a tremendous “Castle” home on your left, and then enter the Forest Service trailhead area.
 In early morning, the gate may be locked.
 Street parking is permitted.

 No permits are required.
 Parking in the forest service parking area is prohibited after 10 PM.

 No overnight camping at the trail head, but picnic sites available.
 Best campsites in the area are west on Antelope Island State Park, approximately 10 miles away.
 There is seasonal water available at the trail head (the Forest Service turns it on during the warmer months).

-From the parking lot, walk around the brown metal gate and begin heading up/west.
-Turn left (north) onto the Bonneville Shoreline trail.
+From the parking lot, walk around the brown metal gate and begin heading up/east.
+Turn left (north) onto the Bonneville Shoreline trail.Great Western Trail

 Continue north on the Bonneville Shoreline trail.
 Do NOT take the major left turn in 0.5 miles from the trailhead that goes over a newer wide bridge.
 Instead, stay to the right and eventually cross an older bridge.
-In approximately two miles form the trailhead, there will be a fork in the trail, and a wooden sign indicating “Great Western Trail”.
+In approximately two miles form the trailhead, there will be a fork in the trail and a wooden sign indicating “Great Western Trail”.
 You want to stay right on the Great Western trail.
 Hours later, you will join the Kay's Creek Ridge trail on a false peak affectionately named “Chin Scraper”.
 This will be on the ridge line, and you can easily find your way to the top of Layton Peak.Kay's Creek Ridge trail

 Continue following the obvious trail to the summit.

-You will now find out that the high point you've been viewing the entire duration of climbing is Chin Scraper -- and there is an entire mountain behind
+You will now find out that the high point you've been viewing the entire duration of climbing is Chinscraper -- and there is an entire mountain behind

 After savoring the summit, it is possible to hike along the ridge line north or south.
 It is not difficult to summit a few more high points.
 Thurston peak is very doable from this location.